-Trespass can also occur where someone is occupying / using only part of your land (as opposed to all it), without your permission.
+Trespass can also occur where someone is occupying or using only part of your land (as opposed to all it), without your permission.
 In this instance a possession order will not be appropriate.
-However an injunction may be.
+However, an injunction may be.

-Injunctions are Court orders to do or stop doing an act.
-For example, if someone keeps intruding on your land in order to get to someone else’s without your permission, you neighbour has erected a wall / building on your land without your permission.
+Injunctions are court orders to do or stop doing an act.
+For example, if someone keeps intruding on your land in order to get to someone else’s without your permission, you neighbour has erected a wall or is building on your land without your permission.
 If so, you may be able to apply for an injunction which prevents them from continuing to do so.

-Injunctions are down to the Court’s discretion, however, so it’s important to remember it varies from case to case.
+Injunctions are down to the court’s discretion, however, so it’s important to remember it varies from case to case.
 Additionally, injunctions can be time sensitive.
-Should therefore seek immediate advice on any potential trespass.
+You should therefore seek immediate advice from a specialist solicitor on any potential trespass.

-Get in touch with our commercial property dispute resolution solicitors in Bristol
+Get in touch with our commercial trespass solicitors in Bristol

 Trespass can be incredibly stressful and financially draining.
-Our commercial property disputes team is experienced in dealing with all types of trespass and are here to help, whatever type of trespass it is.
-Call us on 0117 325 2929 or complete our online enquiry form.
+Our commercial property disputes solicitors are experienced in dealing with all types of trespass and are here to help.
+Whatever type of trespass it is, call us on 0117 325 2929 or complete our online enquiry form.